LLM Layer¶

 Set to 0 to disable transcript context entirely.

-The transcript is read from Claude Code's JSONL conversation file.
-It includes user/assistant messages and tool use summaries, wrapped with anti-injection framing.
+The transcript is read from the agent JSONL conversation file when the runtime provides one.
+It includes user messages and tool-use summaries, wrapped with anti-injection framing.

 Bash and zsh keep LLM mode off unless you enable it under targets.bash.llm.mode